NEWAGE-Labs/nal.docs/docs/current release/QSM.md

 #### 6.3.4 Measures to Control Facilities ####

-The measures used to implement, monitor, control, and record environmental conditions are outlined in the *Quality System Procedure - Facilities and Environmental Conditions*
+The measures used to implement, monitor, control, and record environmental conditions are outlined in the [*Quality System Procedure - Facilities and Environmental Conditions*](QSPs/Facilities and Environmental Conditions.md).

 #### 6.3.5 Work Performed Outside the Laboratory's Permanent Control ####